express-in-code-game/excode-design/zz-materials/docs/git-forkflow.md

 ## ~~thinking: rebase for upstream, merge for lab~~

-- <s>we rebase and pick commits from lab and generate a new patch commit onto our fork's main branch
+- we rebase and pick commits from lab and generate a new patch commit onto our fork's main branch
 - that commit does not exist anywhere yet
 - then we rebase-merge lineraly into upstream's main branch, generating a new hash again (we have a choice to lie or not with --committer-date-is-author-date)
 - at this point